Cody Simpson: Personal life

-Simpson currently has 17 tattoos inked on his body, including: his record label, which represents the sun, water, and earth, on his left forearm; a large anchor on his right hand; a large sun below his right shoulder; 'Old man river' on his arm; skull and crossbones inked on his chest; and a thumb-sized drawing of Elvis Presley on his forearm.
+Cody Simpson currently has 17 tattoos inked on his body, including: his record label, which represents the sun, water, and earth, on his left forearm; a large anchor on his right hand; a large sun below his right shoulder; 'Old man river' on his arm; skull and crossbones inked on his chest; and a thumb-sized drawing of Elvis Presley on his forearm.

-Simpson's first relationship was with Kylie Jenner, who he dated in 2011.
+Cody Simpson's first relationship was with Kylie Jenner, whom he dated in 2011.
 He later dated Gigi Hadid from 2013 to May 2015.
 In October 2019, Simpson started dating Miley Cyrus before the pair split in August 2020.
 He then dated Belgian-American model, Marloes Stevens from December 2020 to January 2022.
-In July 2022, Simpson confirmed he was dating fellow Australian swimmer, Emma McKeon.
+In April 2022, Cody Simpson began dating fellow Australian swimmer, Emma McKeon, although the couple did not confirm their relationship until July of the same year.